Ulle84/UllesSourceCode/CodeCreator/Notes.md

   * singleton and dPointer combined?
 * save current folder at folder selection
 * remove template mechanism from existing generators -> create new generators with Prefix 'Generator'
+* remove CodeGenerator and Options class, when not needed anymore

 # Ideas
 * type input (bool, int, double etc.) with suggestions and or combo-box